Xlocsinjr/progProject/PROCESS.md

 menu can also act as the legend for the barchart.
 - Padding/grouping of the bars in the barchart needs to be tweaked to always display correctly.
+- Working country removal dropdown has been implemented.
+The code for this functionality still needs to be cleaned up.